JHolzhey/Verloren/README.md

   * Full screen fade in/out for starting/ending the game
 * Animated Lakes/Rivers in Animation System: _Includes..._
   * Bodies of water with 2 scrolling normal maps to simulate waves
+  * Water has a high specular value and therefore reflects light more than other sprites
-  * Oscillate extrude size of mesh to simulate waves crashing along coast
+  * Oscillating extrude size of mesh to simulate waves crashing along coast
 * Projectiles: _Projectiles are..._
   * Affected by gravity and collide with the ground
   * Skip/bounce along the ground realistically